DanWahlin/Angular-JumpStart/README.md

 * Using Angular databinding Syntax [], () and [()]
 * Using template-driven and reactive forms functionality for capturing and validating data
 * Optional: Webpack functionality is available for module loading and more (see below for details)
+* Optional: Ahead-of-Time (AOT) functionality is available for a production build of the project (see below for details)

 ## Running the Application